dangarfield/event-scheduler/README.md

 TODO

-- Add more fields (notes and classroom size)
+- DONE - Add more fields (notes and classroom size)
-- Make links specific to each attendee
+- DONE - Make links specific to each attendee
+- Ensure admin update saves size and notes
 - Styling and colouring